washingtonyachtclub/documents/WYC_Policies.md

 Dates for a minimum of one Executive Council Meeting and one General Meeting, to occur during the upcoming quarter, shall be decided by the final Meeting of each quarter.

 # Code of Conduct
-All Members must follow the [WYC Code of Conduct](https://docs.google.com/document/d/11fGnYBFDAAlDfSLM64krB4q2f9Gp8AVAlnqWxMsi5Yw/edit?usp=sharing).
-Serious or repeated violations may result in suspension (as covered by [Membership Suspensions](#membership-suspensions)).
+All Members must follow the [WYC Code of Conduct](https://documents.washingtonyachtclub.org/WYC_Code_of_Conduct.pdf).
+Serious or repeated violations may result in suspension under [Membership Suspensions](#membership-suspensions).
+University of Washington rules take precedence over the WYC Code of Conduct in the event of a conflict.
+Amendments to the Code of Conduct follow the same procedure as amendments to the Policies.